 If you only have one day in Milos, you need to decide what kind of day you want because only part of the island can be reached by car.
 The rest is best explored by boat on a day trip.
 If you have multiple days, you’ll want to explore by both road and boat.
 Here are tips for getting around Milos.

 By Car, ATV or Moped

-Milos is tiny but there is lots to see, so you’re better hiring a car or other set of wheels.
-ATV and Moped/motorike can be fun alternatives to car rental.
+Milos is tiny but there are lots to see, so you’re better off hiring a car or other set of wheels.
+ATVs and Moped/motorbikes can be fun alternatives to car rental.
 Here are some tips for exploring Milos by car and road.

 - The main road out of Adamas will take you to the northeast corner of Milos.
 From there, it’s easy to beach hop in a westerly direction before circling back to Adamas.

 - I’d highly recommend booking your car online in advance.
 I like Rental Cars.
 The ‘turn up and book’ method that I went for ended up chewing through too much time.